SimplexCC/sell-docs/source/includes/_txn-event-notify.md

 # txn-event-notify #

-Notifications about major transaction lifecycle events.
+Notifications about major transaction life cycle events.

-You receive notifications when certain events occur during the lifecycle of transactions.
+You receive notifications when certain events occur during the life cycle of transactions.
 You can use these notifications, for example, for analytics; or if you would like the end-user to perform a certain action you may choose to prompt them.

 ## Synopsis ##